spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/1-polyglot/2-polyglot-python-task.md

 This recipe shows how to run a custom Python script as a [Data Flow Task](http://docs.spring.io/spring-cloud-dataflow/docs/%scdf-version-latest%/reference/htmlsingle/#spring-cloud-dataflow-task) and how to orchestrate later as [Composed Tasks](http://docs.spring.io/spring-cloud-dataflow/docs/%scdf-version-latest%/reference/htmlsingle/#spring-cloud-dataflow-composed-tasks).

-The approach requires the scripts to be bundled as docker images and is applicable for the `Local` and `Kubernetes` runtime platform.
+The approach requires the Python script to be bundled in a docker image, which can then be used in SCDF's `Local` and `Kubernetes` implementations.

-Following diagram helps to visualize the component involved and the control flow of this approach.
+Following diagram walks through the architecture and the various components involved in the solution.

 ![SCDF Python Tasks](images/python_docker_task_self_managed_status.png)

-When launched, the custom script executes its task and completes with either a successfully or failure status.
+When SCDF launches the Python script as a task, the script runs and completes with either a success or failure status.
-Because this is not a standard Sprint Cloud Task, the script is responsible to manage its life cycle state within the Data Flow database!
+Because this is not a standard Sprint Cloud Task application, it is the user's responsibility to manage the life cycle and update the state to the shared database that is also used by SCDF.
 Utilities are provided to help handle the launch arguments and manage the task status within the Data Flow database.

 <!--TIP-->